clementcollin99/football-players-analysis/readme.md

 Once we had the players' values, we used a genetic algorithm to obtain an optimal team according to our objective function.

-## Drawbacks of our approach

 <!-- ### Clustering

 - "bad" players are hard to classify.
 For instance, a striker who doesn't score goals might belong to the same cluster as defenders since the number of goals plays a big role in the clustering.

 ### Value prediction + genetic algorithm -->

-- poor score the value prediction using only variables common to both datasets